Virtualization-projects/ee-workshop/DESKTOP.md

 Swarm mode uses managers and workers to run your applications.
 Managers run the Swarm cluster, making sure nodes can communicate with each other, allocate applications to different nodes, and handle a variety of other tasks in the cluster.
 Workers are there to provide extra capacity to your applications.

 With Docker Desktop Enterprise, you have a single Docker node.
-Because it is a single node, Swarm mode is not enabled by default, but Swarm mode can be enabled if required to test commands or features which are only available in Swarm mode, such as `docker stack deploy` or `docker service` commands.
+Because it is a single node, Swarm mode is not enabled by default, however, Swarm mode can be enabled if required to test commands or features which are only available in Swarm mode.
+These commands or features include `docker stack deploy` or the `docker service` commands.

 In a multi-node clustered environment, Swarm mode uses managers and workers to run your applications.
 Managers run the swarm cluster, making sure nodes can communicate with each other, allocating applications to different nodes, and handling a variety of other tasks in the cluster.
 Workers are there to provide the capacity for your applications.
 If you are completing the [Docker Enterprise workshop](README.md) along with these exercises you will have a remote cluster with one manager and three workers and later tasks will have you push images and deploy applications from your Docker Desktop Enterprise to the remote cluster.

 #### <a name="intro3.2"></a>Overview of Kubernetes

 Kubernetes is part of Docker Enterprise 3.0 in both Docker Desktop Enterprise and Docker Enterprise referred to as Docker Kubernetes Service or DKS.
 Kubernetes deployments tend to be more complex than Docker Swarm, and there are many additional component types within Kubernetes.
-The Universal Control Plane (UCP) in Docker Enterprise clusters simplifies much of the complexities for using Kubernetes.
+The Universal Control Plane (UCP) in Docker Enterprise clusters simplifies much of the complexities using Kubernetes.
 The Docker platform includes a [fully-comformant Kubernetes Distribution](https://www.cncf.io/certification/software-conformance).
 We'll concentrate on Pods and Load Balancers in this workshop, but there's plenty more supported by UCP 2.XX.

 ## <a name="task1"></a>Task 1: Configure Docker Desktop Enterprise
 Docker Desktop Enterprise installation comes pre-configured with administration tools.
-The admin settings enable administrators to configure Docker Desktop for developer teams.
-We will explore some of the administration settings in this section.
+The admin settings enable administrators to configure Docker Desktop for developer teams and we'll explore some of the administration settings in this section.

 ### <a name="task 1.1"></a>Task 1.1: Launch Docker Desktop Enterprise
 The first time you launch Docker Desktop Enterpirse it will prompt you for a license file.
 You can install the license file directly through the prompt or manually based on your Operating System